anguia/owncloud-docker-compose/README.rst

   docker-compose rm
   docker-compose up

-If starting/connecting to MySQL fails and you want to start over:
+If starting/connecting to the MySQL database fails and you want to start over:

 - do a ``docker-compose rm`` to remove the current container(s)
 - do a ``rm -rf *`` in "./mysql/volumes/var/lib/mysql/" to remove the MySQL database files.

   - similar in postgres...